Skip to content

 Configuration

-K8s behaviour can be tuned per-task via the k8s_config argument which accepts a K8sConfig object:
+K8s behaviour can be tuned per-task via the k8s_config argument, which accepts a K8sConfig object:

 from fluid.scheduler import task, TaskRun, K8sConfig